 Cannabidiol (CBD) has been growing rapidly in popularity.
 With so much potential for providing people with all-natural health benefits, CBD oil and other products are popping up all over.
-And, with that, there are many entrepreneurs who have their eyes set on this industry.
+And, with that, there are many entrepreneurs wondering, “how do I become a CBD seller?”

-CBD isn’t business as usual.
+If you want to sell CBD online, this isn’t business as usual.
 The industry is continuously changing when it comes to consumer behavior and market regulations.
 Not to mention, being as these are cannabis products, it comes with difficulties you simply won’t find in other industries.

 In order to provide entrepreneurs with a sense of what they’re getting into, we’ve developed this guide on how to start a CBD business.

 For the sake of this guide, we talked to professionals who have first-hand experience developing their own CBD business.
 We invite you to follow along as we learn more about what it takes to sell CBD online.